-Regional vehicular access to the Property is provided by US Highway 101 (US 101), via the Marsh Road on- and off-ramps located to the west and State Route 84 (SR 84 or the Bayfront Expressway) located to the north.
-Direct local access is via Jefferson Drive and Constitution Drive, which border the Property to the north and south.
-The Project Site is located in the Bayfront Area of Menlo Park that has experienced a drastic impact in traffic over the last ten to fifteen years as the City has continued to approve of newer corporate campuses and mixed biotechnology, commercial, office, and residential land uses.
-As discussed, the City's 2016 General Plan Update calls for an increase of 4.7 million square feet of non-residential office space, 850 hotel rooms, 5,430 residential units, 13,960 residents, and 20,150 employees, all within the Bayfront Area.
-The ConnectMenlo EIR concluded that the General Plan Update would result in significant and unavoidable impacts to roadway segments and increase peak hour delays at intersections from increased traffic, even after the mitigation measures called for in the General Plan Update are implemented (if ever).
-The General Plan Update does not consider how these impacts would be exacerbated by the current Project.
+As discussed, the District's TIDE Academy is located just north of the Project's site.
+The Project site's neighborhood is one of the most heavily traversed areas in the City of Menlo Park.
+The Project site is bordered by Bayfront Expressway (State Route 84) on the north, the Dumbarton rail corridor on the east, U.S. Highway 101 on the south, and Marsh Road on the west.
+Marsh Road is an arterial or collector roadway that connects major activity centers in Menlo Park, Atherton, and Redwood City.
+Further, the Project site is located in the Bayfront Area of Menlo Park that has experienced a drastic impact in traffic over the last ten to fifteen years as the City has continued to approve of newer, corporate campuses and mixed biotechnology, commercial, office, and residential land uses.
+The City's 2016 General Plan Update calls for an increase of 4.7 million square feet of non-residential office space, 850 hotel rooms, 5,430 residential units, 13,960 residents, and 20,150 employees, all within the Bayfront Area.
+The General Plan Update Draft EIR concluded that the General Plan Update would result in significant and unavoidable impacts to roadway segments and increase peak hour delays at intersections from increased traffic, even after the mitigation measures called for in the General Plan Update are implemented (if ever).2